tenbonks/scriptio-qoutes-app/README.md

 **Content**

-There is some content written by me within the site, all the things that dont change pretty much.
+There is some content written by me within the site, all the things that don't change pretty much, so navigation elements and such.
-All of the quotes at this time were written by me, but all the quotes are named by who said them.
+All of the quotes at this time were written by me, but all the quotes are respectively named by who said them.

 ---